Nicola Olyslagers: Career

 Olyslagers competed in the women's high jump at the 2017 World Championships in Athletics.
 Olyslagers also competed in the women's high jump at the 2018 Commonwealth Games, where she achieved a personal best jump of 1.91m and won the bronze medal.
 On 20 June 2019, Olyslagers jumped a personal best of 1.96m at Mestský Stadion, Ostrava, Czech Republic.
 Achieving a new personal best of 1.98 m in Sinn, Germany, on 29 August 2020, she rose to second place in the all-time list of Australian women high jumpers.

 Olyslagers set Australian and Oceanian records with a personal best 2.00 m jump on 18 April 2021.
 She improved her personal best to 2.01 in Stockholm on 4 July 2021 and to 2.02 at the Tokyo Olympics on 7 August 2021, winning silver.

 In March 2024, Olyslagers won a gold medal at the World Indoor Championships in Glasgow.

+After her 2025 season, in which she captured both the indoor and outdoor titles, reset the Oceanian record to 2.04m, finished the year as world leader, and claimed the Diamond League crown, Olyslagers was named World Athletics Field Athlete of the Year for 2025 at the World Athletic Awards.